July 19, 2007

 Sorry to report that the Blankenburgs Spartan Executive has been involved in a landing accident on its way to Oshkosh.
-Sounds like they walked away with no injuries but the airplane is alittle dinged up.
-Here is the link to the newspaper article.
+Sounds like they walked away with no injuries but the airplane is a little dinged up.
 Best wishes to them in having it returned to the air soon.

 The weather improved over the weekend for flights on SAT and SUN.
 Some of my pics from the weekend are here.
 SAT I flew a quick flight to blow the spiders off.
 SUN I flew up to Gainesville for fuel and snapped a pic of the propliners parked out on the old runway.